OnChainDen/mls-contracts/README.md

 Under the hood, the mobile wallet securely stores a private key on a Member's mobile device.
 That private key is used to cryptographically sign approvals and rejections.

 The mobile wallet hosts a variety of features not found in other wallets that provide superior security and user experience.

+> [!INFO]
+> We plan on also providing API support down the line as an alternative to mobile signing.
+Most users will still use the mobile wallet, but a subset will opt for the API to programatically control their accounts.

 ### Mobile Wallet Security Features
 The dedicated Onchain Custody mobile has a suite of security features that make it significantly more secure that other hardware and software wallets: